 - Sculptures in the Vineyard (Wollombi village) – held in November.
 Camp at Wollombi Tavern

-- A Day on the Green (Pokolbin) – held in December.
+- A Day on the Green (Pokolbin) – various acts perform throughout the year.
 Camp at Dashville, campground only open during particular festival events, check the website

 Camp and Set Up

 There are two main areas for camping along or close to Tourist Drive 33 (it is a two and a half hour drive from North Sydney to Wollombi and from Wollombi to Cessnock a 30-minute drive), to book your campground click on the underlined company link, bookings are made either over the phone or by website:

 Wollombi – Wollombi Tavern (is on The Great North Road) in the heart of historic Wollombi and provides free camping on the pub’s grounds, a convenient spot, camping couldn’t be any easier here, the Tavern provides popular drink choices and substantial meals – a popular spot for motorcyclist’s.
 Amenities include toilets, no showers.
 Bookings are made via phone.